Temperature is everything when it comes to grilling.

 Here are some useful tips to help you know when your BBQ grill is hot enough to start cooking.

 If we’re discussing temperature, it’s best to know the range that most home cooks work with.
 Most grilling recipes are cooked in the range of medium to high.

 - Medium-Low Heat (325°F) is ideal for food that is more sensitive to temperature.
 Sausages are a good example.
 If they aren’t pre-cooked, they will need to be cooked slowly to ensure that they are finished all the way through.
 A lower temperature will also prevent bursting.

-- Medium Heat (350°F) is ideal for raw meat that is thicker or that has a bone in it.
+- Medium Heat (350°F) is ideal for thicker raw meat or has a bone in it.
 For example, most poultry should be cooked at this temperature to ensure it is consistently cooked through to the bone.
 This temperature results in tenderness without a burnt exterior.

 - Medium-High Heat (375°F) is getting closer to a searing temperature.
 It is ideal for burgers, hot dogs, and fish with the skin on.
 This temperature will ensure that food is cooked quickly and thoroughly, but without charring the outside.
-If you want a more complex flavor with less searing, this is the ideal temperature range.
+This is the ideal temperature range if you want a more complex flavor with less searing.

 - High Heat (450°F) is what you want to get a sizzling sear on a steak, pork chops, or prepared slices of chicken and game meat.
 This temperature will render juices and then vaporize them, creating a flavorful crust on the outside of your food.
 450°F is just the starting point, some foods will tolerate up to 650°F for rapid cooking and searing.

 How to Know When the Grill Has Hit the Ideal Temperature